HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 An accessible website is a site designed and developed so that people with disabilities can use them.
 Web accessibility also benefits people without disabilities, such as those on slow internet connections.
 Read more in our [Accessibility chapter](../2022/accessibility).

 Lighthouse provides a set of accessibility audits and returns a weighted average of all of them.
-See <a hrefland="en" href="https://web.dev/accessibility-scoring/">scoring details</a> for a full list of how each audit is weighted.
+See <a hreflang="en" href="https://web.dev/accessibility-scoring/">scoring details</a> for a full list of how each audit is weighted.

 Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn't get points for partially passing an accessibility audit.
 For example, if some elements have screen reader-friendly names but others don't, that page gets a zero for the screen reader-friendly names audit.